The Cybersecurity Maturity Model Certification references “FCI”. What is this abbreviation?

 It makes the most sense for a company to identify the scope of network that would process FCI if they won the contract.
 This could be a completely separate set of systems, just for that contract, or it could be their existing corporate network.

-I’m looking forward to seeing how the CMMC develops and how these questions are answered.
+I’m looking forward to seeing how the CMMC develops!.
 If you have thoughts or know something I don’t, please comment!